Efficiency transfer and coincidence summing corrections

 When installing a new version of EFFTRAN, install it cleanly into a new directory and not over an existing version.
 Then redefine all the materials and all the detector and source models that you are using.
 We apologies for this inconvenience, but there is no other way of guaranteeing that the new version would work correctly.

 EFFTRAN comes complete with the full source code (Fortran and VBA) and is available completely free of charge.

 The user is expected to be familiar with the efficiency transfer method in gamma-ray spectrometry and the application of true coincidence summing corrections.

 EFFTRAN uses and embedded copy of the XCOM package (Berger and Hubbel, 1987) as a source of the cross-section data on photon interactions.

 The KORDATEN database (Arnold and Sima, 2004) serves as a source of nuclear decay data.

 The freely available g77 Fortran 77 compiler is included into the distribution package.

 Arnold, D. and Sima, O., 2004.
 Application of GESPECOR software for the calculation of coincidence summing effects in special cases.
 Applied Radiation and Isotopes 60, 167–172.

 Berger, M. J. and Hubbell, J. H., 1987.
 XCOM: Photon Cross Sections on a Personal Computer.
 NBSIR 87-3597, National Bureau of Standards (former name of NIST), Gaithersburg, MD.

-Vidmar, T., Kanisch G., Vidmar, G. 2011.
+Vidmar, T., Kanisch and G., Vidmar, G., 2011.
 Calculation of true coincidence summing corrections for extended sources with EFFTRAN.
 Applied Radiation and Isotopes 69, 908-911.